 What level are the Open Championships held at?

-The Championships are now run as a CCI4*-S class.
+The Championships are now run as an Advanced.

 When are the Open Championships?